Sage Brown Website

 • Bend Office Crew: Every Wednesday, volunteers assist with mailing, data entry, and a variety of other administrative tasks.
 Prefer to volunteer on a different day?
 Just let us know, and we can be flexible with scheduling.
 Computer and non-computer options available.

 • Portland Office Crew: Join us in our Portland office (2009 NE Alberta St) on Tuesdays, Wednesdays or Thursdays between 10 a.m. – 3 p.m. for a shift of one to three hours.
-You’ll assist with hand-writing notes, stuffing envelopes, phone calls to ONDA members, data entry, and a variety of other administrative tasks.
+You’ll assist with hand-writing notes, stuffing envelopes, phone calls to ONDA members, data entry, and other administrative tasks.

 • Digital Photo Organization: Volunteer will organize stunning digital high desert photos by downloading photos from Google Drive, sorting photos into folders and naming photo files.
 This work can be done remotely or in our Bend office.
 If remote, a personal computer is required.
 Flexible scheduling is available.
 Computer experience is needed and the ability to identify bird species is a plus.